 The Arc of Warren County serves more than 1,100 people annually…

 …including persons with intellectual and developmental disabilities and their family members.
-County-wide programs include community living arrangements (residential), family support, advocacy, recreation, summer camp, Special Olympics training, early intervention, and a wide variety of social services.
+County-wide programs include community living arrangements (residential), community based supports, respite, Saturday programs, advocacy, recreation, summer camp, Special Olympics training, early intervention, and a wide variety of social services.

 Announcements & Upcoming Events